 MA Entrance Requirements

-Applications are assessed through Part 1 and Part 2 of the Entrance Examinations by a panel of tutors and students as well as the Head of Programme and the Senior Tutor.
+Applications are assessed through part one and part two of the entrance examinations by a panel of tutors and students as well as the Head of Programme and the Senior Tutor.

-For Part 1 the panel views the initial portfolio of images to select and invite candidates for Part 2, which is the interview, where applicants are invited to bring physical works, supportive material, and film/video works.
+For part one the panel views the initial portfolio of images to select and invite candidates for part two, which is the interview, where applicants are invited to bring physical works, supportive material, and film/video works.

 Following the interviews the panel makes their selection for the following year's cohort, including a reserve list.
 Applicants are selected on the strength of their portfolio, their interview, the potential of their work and the nature of their work, to ensure a dynamic range of tendencies and agendas in any one year group.

-- In addition, you should bring a portfolio to the interview containing an edited selection of work, which may include drawings in any media, any other work on paper and photographs.
+- You should bring a portfolio including both physical works and an edited selection of work, which may include drawings in any media, any other work on paper and photographs.
 Sketchbooks and notebooks may also be included, but should be limited to those that are relevant to recent work.
+If invited, you will be emailed with further details on portfolio specifications.

 - If you would like to bring any time-based works please notify us of the format in advance of the interview.